Best Of ...

 Closer

 For a band that only existed for four years, Joy Division’s legacy is rather extraordinary.
-An early incarnation known as Warsaw, heavily influenced by Wire and the Velvet Underground, grew into a group that created its own signature sound and mythos (largely due to the song's gloomy ovettones and Ian Curtis’ suicide -- a unique voice gone far too soon).
+An early incarnation known as Warsaw, heavily influenced by Wire and the Velvet Underground, grew into a group that created its signature sound and mythos (largely due to the song's gloomy overtones and Ian Curtis’ suicide -- a unique voice gone far too soon).

-"Decades"
+FEATURED TRACK: "Decades"

 Killing Joke